Published on: Jun 01, 2017, Last Edited: Mar 25, 2019

 ESTA and visa application procedures

 Another important difference between ESTA and visa for San Diego is the application procedure.
 The ESTA application takes place entirely online and can be completed up to a few days in advance of your trip.
 The fee is considerably smaller, and you know whether your application has been approved instantly.
 A U.S. visa application, on the other hand, carries a significantly higher time investment.
-It requires your physical presence at one of a handful of American diplomatic missions in the United Kingdom.
+It requires your physical presence for an interview at a U.S. embassy or consulate.
 Booking an appointment can be challenging, and the next free slot may be weeks or even months away.
 Once at the mission, you are likely to face at least a few hours of waiting, higher processing fees, a visa interview, and an additional waiting period until your application is approved and your visa - issued.
 Therefore, if you qualify for ESTA, it is clearly the better choice!

 Climate and transport